-Click Show details to view some of the additional settings listed below.
-You can also set the default to display in Phase view mode under Tools \rightarrow Options \rightarrow Graphical Mode, then click the Precipitation node.
+Click Show Details to view some of the additional settings listed below.
+You can also set the default to display in Phase view mode on the Options window then click the Graphical Mode tab and the Precipitation node in the tree.
+Click Hide Details to hide the information.